MihirJaiswal/DreamMist/README.md

 - Click on your screen once if the bg audio is not audible.

+- Avoid rapidly spamming of attack button during battles, as it may trigger game glitches.

 - please support the project by give the project star.

 - The project got many bugs that i will prolly fix in future.